hhandika/ullar/README.md

 ullar --version
 ```

 You can also install ULLAR from source code using the Rust package manager, `cargo`.
 Follow the Rust installation guide [here](https://www.rust-lang.org/tools/install).
-After installing Rust, you can install using the following command in your terminal application:
+After installing Rust, you can install it using the following command in your terminal application:

 ```bash
 cargo install --git https://github.com/hhandika/ullar.git